Dee Mosbacher

-Diane "Dee" Mosbacher (born January 13, 1949 in Houston, Texas) is an American filmmaker, lesbian feminist activist, and practicing psychiatrist.
+Diane "Dee" Mosbacher (born 1949) is an American filmmaker, lesbian feminist activist, and practicing psychiatrist.
 In 1993, she founded Woman Vision, a nonprofit organization.

 Early life and education

-Mosbacher is the daughter of the late Jane Pennybacker Mosbacher and Robert Mosbacher (1927–2010), who served as U.S. Secretary of Commerce under George H. W. Bush from 1989 to 1992.
+Born in Houston, Texas, Mosbacher is the daughter of the late Jane Pennybacker Mosbacher and Robert Mosbacher (1927–2010), who served as U.S. Secretary of Commerce under George H. W. Bush from 1989 to 1992.
 She has two sisters and a brother.

 Mosbacher and her father had a close relationship despite the Republican Party's largely anti-gay position.
 In 1992, on a day when the two were both giving commencement speeches, she told a reporter for The Washington Post that she began her speech: "Dad and I had breakfast this morning.
 We looked at each other's speeches.
 He would have used mine but he's not a lesbian.
 I would have used his, but I'm not a Republican."
 Mosbacher spoke out against the gay-bashing and anti-woman focus of the Republican Party's 1992 campaign.

 Mosbacher earned a bachelor's degree in psychology from Pitzer College in Claremont, California, a doctorate in social psychology from Union Graduate School, and a medical degree from Baylor College of Medicine.

 Career

-Mosbacher was a medical intern at Cambridge Hospital through Harvard Medical School from 1983–1984 and was a psychiatry resident in the same hospital from 1984–1987.
+Mosbacher was a medical intern at Cambridge Hospital through Harvard Medical School from 1983 to 1984 and was a psychiatry resident in the same hospital from 1984 to 1987.

 She became a women's health activist in college and began directing documentary films as a student at Baylor College and as a resident at Harvard Medical School.
 Her films focused on discrimination against lesbian and gay physicians and patients, and she wrote many articles about gay and lesbian patients for the academic and medical community.